samueltlyon/samueltlyon/README.md

 - 👋 Hi, I’m @samueltlyon
 - 👀 I’m interested in all things information technology.
 - 🌱 I’m currently learning more about coding and computer science.
-- 💞️ I’m looking to collaborate on not applicable.
-Yet.
+- 💞️ I’m looking to collaborate on nothing.
+For the moment.
 - 📫 How to reach me: samuel.lyon@outlook.com

 <!---